 Type of Work: SEEDS volunteers will be doing general park maintenance and assisting the horticultural staff attending the collection of perennials, alpines, trees and shrubs in the garden.
-The garden organizes guided tours and events throughout the summer and some groups of volunteers will assist in the preparation and practical work related to these events.
+The garden organizes guided tours and events throughout the summer and some groups of volunteers will assist in the preparation and practical work related to some of these events.
+The group of volunteers will be able to join them.
 These special events are all related to the general aim and work of the garden and some of them are carried out with a short notice.
 The work can be repetitive as general gardening tasks tend to be and most of it is outdoors.
-The project starts early every weekday, working hours are from 8:00 - 15:00, except on Friday when work finishes at 12:00 as a part of an ongoing research into shortening the working week.
+The project starts early every weekday, working hours are from 8:00 - 15:00, except on Friday when work finishes at 12:00.

-Study Theme: Volunteers have to be motivated to join early in the morning, but they will have more free time in the afternoon.
-No previous experience is necessary.
+Study Theme: No previous experience is necessary.
 As it is outdoors work, volunteers shall be ready to adapt and be flexible with the working and free-time schedule, as depending on the weather, we may not be able to perform some of the tasks or activities planned.

 Accommodation: SEEDS volunteers will stay in an equipped house, in a beautiful setting in the Botanical Gardens of Reykjavík, which are located about 4 kilometres from the centre of the city.
 Volunteers will be sleeping in shared rooms/dorms in a sleeping bag accommodation.
 Please bring your own sleeping bag.
 Please note that volunteers from other projects will also be staying in the same house.
 Volunteers will receive food supplies and be in charge of the cooking and cleaning activities.
 Do not forget some traditional/typical food and/or drinks from your home country for the international evening.